rpt19-eckert/abraham-reviews/JOURNAL.md

 As a user of Airbnb, my reviews should have access to the following APIs

-POST : ‘/:listingId/reviews’ - to post a review to that listing
+POST : ‘reviews/:listingId’ - to post a review to that listing

+POST : '/users' - to create a user account

 GET : ‘/reviews’ - to retrieve all reviews

-GET : ‘/:listingId/reviews’ - to retrieve all the reviews for that listing id
+GET : ‘reviews/:listingId’ - to retrieve all the reviews for that listing id

-GET : ‘/users/show/:userId’ - to retrieve all the reviews for all the listings of that user id & reviews that user has left on other listings
+GET : ‘reviews/users/:userId’ - to retrieve all the reviews for all the listings of that user id & reviews that user has left on other listings

-UPDATE : ‘/:listingId/:reviewId’ - If I am a user, and want to update a review I posted, I would want to access a specific listing, and update the review I posted on that listing.
+UPDATE : ‘reviews/:listingId/:reviewId’ - If I am a user, and want to update a review I posted, I would want to access a specific listing, and update the review I posted on that listing.
 Therefore this review would be updated by accessing that :listingId and updating that :reviewId.

 AIRBNB DOES NOT ALLOW USERS TO EDIT REVIEWS AFTER POSTING.

-DELETE : ‘:listingId/:reviewId’ - If I am a user and want to delete a review I’ve posted on a listing, I would need to access that listing ( /:listingId ) and review ( /:reviewId ) and delete that review from that listing.
+DELETE : ‘/reviews/:listingId/:reviewId’ - If I am a user and want to delete a review I’ve posted on a listing, I would need to access that listing ( /:listingId ) and review ( /:reviewId ) and delete that review from that listing.

 AIRBNB DOES NOT ALLOW USERS TO REMOVE REVIEWS AFTER POSTING.